 Not all cases of Connective Tissue Problems (Fascial Tears & Adhesions, Tendinosis, Ligament Injuries, or Muscle Problems) are rooted in purely mechanical causes.
 There are all sorts of things that can create an environment within the body that can lead to a systemic problem with certain Connective Tissues.

 As you might imagine, bilateral Tendinosis, Tendinosis at multiple sites, Fascial Adhesions over wide areas of the body, muscle problems all over the place, all begin to raise some red flags concerning this issue (HERE, HERE, and HERE).
-Not that it is always the case, but when I see these sorts of things in my clinic, I began to question whether there might be a deeper problem — a Systemic or “Whole Body” problem.
+Not that it is always the case, but when I see these situations during examination, I began to question whether there might be a deeper problem — a “Systemic” or whole body problem.

 CONNECTIVE TISSUE INJURY, COLLAGEN HEALING, REPAIR, & REGENERATION….